 There are four incredibly valuable insights the data science team was able to pull from Brand Analytics that the average seller would normally miss.
 We’ll get to those in just a moment.

 Important Note: We could not share any specific information in this blog post to comply with Amazon’s Brand Analytics Terms and Conditions around confidentiality.
 All examples align very closely to the various insights we are able to develop from customer’s Brand Analytics reports.
-If you want to see the very detailed and specific insights, you can receive your own Brand Analytics Shopper Insights report here.

 What’s Inside Brand Analytics?

 Amazon’s Brand Analytics is available to 3P sellers that are enrolled in Amazon’s Brand Registry program.
 It is still being rolled out to all accounts, but if you do have access to this new report, it can be found by visiting: Brand Analytics.

 Here is a breakdown of each component in the Amazon Search Terms report.

 - Search Term: This is the keyword an Amazon shopper uses when looking for a product.
 The keyword can be an individual word such as “iphone” or a phrase such as “iphone Xs case for women”.

 - Search Frequency Rank (SFR): Search Frequency Rank is reminiscent of Amazon’s Best Seller Rank (BSR) in that it calculates the popularity of one keyword relative to keywords around it.
 This means that the keyword with a SFR of #3 is more popular during the given timeframe than a keyword with a SFR of #5.
 Amazon does not provide the number of searches for a particular keyword, but the relative rank is still very helpful!

 - #1 Clicked ASIN: This field is designated for the ASIN that received the most clicks from shoppers who searched this keyword.
 This field does not mean that the product was ranking in the first organic position.